-NOTE Care must be exercised in lifting skid-mounted equipment where part of the machinery or its auxiliaries have been
+NOTE The center of gravity can change when part of the machinery or its auxiliaries have been removed for shipment.

-removed for shipment, thus changing the center of gravity.

 3.4 The installer shall keep other subcontractor and plant personnel from working under the lift and keep them a safe distance away until the machinery is secured in place on its foundation or structure.